gstark/talk-algorithms/algorithms.md

 def bubble_sort(array)
   loop do
+    # Assume the list is sorted
     sorted = true

+    # Go through the indexes of the array in pairs
     (0...array.length).each_cons(2) do |first, second|

+      # if the first is larger
       if array[first] > array[second]
+        # Swap
         array[first], array[second] = array[second], array[first]

+        # Remember array isn't sorted
         sorted = false
       end

     end

+    # If array is sorted, stop
     break if sorted

+    # end of loop/do goes back to first step
   end
 end
 ```

 ---

 ![inline autoplay mute loop](assets/bubblesort.mp4)

 - https://github.com/AIRTucha/SortVis